javaFunAgain/ratpong/README.md

  This is exactly what can be done with blocking DB.
 You can limit how many concurrent queries  (or generally operations) you perform and simply queue all the rest.
 This is what "Processor" class does.
- It uses very nice tool from Java classes called [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
-We create executor and tell how many threads should it use (lets say one!).
-Then we simply
+ It uses very nice tool from standard Java lib called [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+Simply create an executor and tell how many threads should it use (lets say one!).
-     queue operations with it:
+ Then just queue all subsequent operations using it:

      ```
      writesExecutor.execute( ()-> {